Microsoft/azure-docs.pt-pt/articles/visual-studio/vs-storage-aspnet5-getting-started-queues.md

 ### <a name="create-a-queue-in-code"></a>Criar uma fila no código

-Para criar a fila do Azure no código, `CreateIfNotExistsAsync`chame:
+Para criar a fila do Azure no código, chame `CreateIfNotExistsAsync`:

 ```cs
 // Create the CloudQueue if it does not exist.